Peptide Fox

 Thyroid concerns: Same thyroid tumour signal as semaglutide in rodent studies.
 Contraindicated with personal or family history of medullary thyroid carcinoma or MEN2.

-Heart Rate: No Increase
+Heart Rate: Small Dose-Dependent Increase

 When to Seek Medical Attention